-Scott married his wife Margaret Tucker, who was born at Slapton in Devon in 1852/3, in the Kingsbridge registration district of Devon during the second quarter of 1884.
+In the second quarter of 1884 Scott married his first wife Margaret Tucker (born at Slapton in Devon in 1852/3) in the Kingsbridge registration district of Devon.

 Scott was appointed Deacon at Falmouth in Cornwall in 1883 and Priest in 1885.
-His eldest son (John Richard Holford Scott) was born at Falmouth in 1885, and his only daughter Margaret Scott in 1886.
+His eldest son John Richard Lewis Holford Scott was born at Falmouth in 1885, and his only daughter Margaret Scott in 1886.

 Scott was elected Oxford Diocesan Secretary of the Church of England Temperance Society (CETS) with effect from 15 October 1886, and the family moved to 83 Wellington Square, Oxford, where it was based.
 Scott spoke at meetings all over Oxfordshire, and the following report was published in Jackson’s Oxford Journal on 10 December 1887 about a meeting at Steeple Barton: